inspire-eu-validation/RETIRED-ats-view-wmts/A.04.layer.name.id.md

 **Notes**

 It's assumed that there may be layers providing portrayals for both the INSPIRE data sets and non-INSPIRE data sets in the same service.
+Also it's assumed, that there may be more than one layer prortaying the same dataset and thus pointing to the same metadata record using the [Metadata element](#metadata).

 ## Contextual XPath references